django-cms/django-cms/docs/how_to/install.rst

     brew install mysql

 .. note:: Homebrew does not set the databases to run automatically.
 The software
-          necessary for the Python adapters will be installed but if you wish to run the database server locally, follow the Homebrew instructions shown in the terminal output after installing.
+          necessary for the Python adaptors will be installed but if you wish to run the database server locally, follow the Homebrew instructions shown in the terminal output after installing.